Hopding/react-native-pdf-lib/README.md

 Create PDFs from HTML: https://github.com/christopherdro/react-native-html-to-pdf

+## Requirements

-## React Native Version
+### React Native Version

-I recommend using the latest version of this library with React Native >= 60.
-Older versions are very slow, which is one of the reasons I've created this fork.

-If you're using React Native >= 60, you have to use v1.0.0+ of this library.
+This library supports React Native versions greater or equal to 0.60.0 Older may work, but I do not aim to support them.
-If you're using React Native <= 59, you have to use v0.2.1 of this library.
+If you see any issue and you're using an old React Native version, plase upgrade and try again.

+### Adnroid API and iOS version

+This library supports Android devices >= API 31, and iOS devices >= iOS 8.0.
+Latest version that supported Android API 18 was 1.0.3

 ## Mostly automatic installation